fstark/blog/content/blog/plotty/plotty.md

 ---
 title: Midjourney on the cutest 40 year old laptop ever
-description: Drawing midjouney images on the Casio PB-700 internal plotter
+description: Where my dream of plotting cool images on with my Casio PB-700 comes finally true
 date: 2023-08-08
 order: 1
 eleventyExcludeFromCollections: false